What Does it Take to Be a Geographic Information Systems Technician?

 - Geographic Information Systems Coordinator (GIS Coordinator)

-Is There Job Demand for Geographic Information Systems Technicians?
+Job Opportunities for Geographic Information Systems Technicians

 The states with the most job growth for Geographic Information Systems Technician are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

-Average Geographic Information Systems Technicians Salary
+Geographic Information Systems Technician Average Salary

-Geographic Information Systems Technicians make between $47,350 and $144,820 a year.
+The salary for Geographic Information Systems Technicians ranges between about $47,350 and $144,820 a year.

 Geographic Information Systems Technicians who work in District of Columbia, Maryland, or New Hampshire, make the highest salaries.